swaldman/sbt-ethereum/src/main/paradox/tutorials/getting-started.md

 that is bound to an address.
 Or, you could literally write `default-sender`, which you will note is _not_ in angle braces.

 But don't type `default-sender`.
 Stay foolish, be lazy.
 Just type `d<tab>` and let `sbt-ethereum` do the typing for you!

+@@@

+Hopefully we've tab-completed our way to this command:
 ```
 sbt:eth-command-line> ethKeystoreWalletV3Validate default-sender
 ```